 When you can’t see the symptoms of manipulation or emotional abuse, do either actually exist?
 Is there a way to tell when you’re being mistreated?

 Yes.
-This episode talks about what to look for when you don’t see the signs.
+And I’ll explain what to look for when you don’t see the signs in this article.

 You absolutely deserve to be treated with respect and kindness.
 Don’t let anyone ever make you think otherwise.
-I want to share with you how you can recognize emotional abuse when you can’t recognize emotional abuse.
+I want to share with you how you can recognize emotional abuse when you can’t recognize it.

 In other words, emotional abuse is one of those insidious, compounding, day-after-day behaviors that you may not see in the moment.
 It takes a bigger context, a zoomed-out perspective of the relationship that you’re in, whether it’s romantic, family, friends, or co-workers so that you can look at it from afar.